-We are receiving an increasing number of enquiries regarding Ariadne reviews from publishers in respect of works on many aspects of digital information management, digital libraries, e-learning, software development, digital rights management, LIS management etc. Contact in this respect can again be made via our contact form or by post to:
+We are receiving an increasing number of enquiries regarding Ariadne reviews from publishers in respect of works on many aspects of digital resource management, digital libraries, e-learning, software development, digital rights management, LIS management, etc. Contact in this respect can again be made via our contact form or by post to:

-A regular number of requests is received each year to re-publish articles or even translate and publish.
-The editor is generally sympathetic towards requests from practitioners and other interested parties.
+A regular number of requests are received each year to re-publish articles or even translate and publish.
+The editorial team is generally sympathetic towards requests from practitioners and other interested parties.
 The conditions applied when permission is granted normally require nothing more than ensuring authors and Ariadne are credited, and that no alterations to material are implemented without prior consultation and agreement.

 Naturally we are pleased to see Ariadne articles serving new audiences.
 Consequently we do our utmost to turn such requests around quickly.
 However we cannot guarantee either automatic permission or a rapid outcome.
 Generally the more information you can supply us the easier it is to accede to requests.

-All such requests should be made to firstname.lastname@example.org
+All such requests should be made via our contact form.

 The channel will concentrate on disseminating edited snippets about newly published articles with occasional further posts on trailing upcoming articles, seeking reviewers, developments to the Ariadne service, etc. We will seek to ensure that the tweets are short enough to facilitate re-tweeting.